p0nce/d-idioms/idioms/DConf 2022 Subjective Report.md

 _It is my 3rd DConf, a cherished part of the year._

 _But right now I'm in a pretty bad mood.
 Slept only 3 hours after a day in transport.
-Airplane ticket reseller apparently scammed me and I was denied the flight, had to get to London in Eurostar.
+Airplane ticket reseller apparently scammed me and I was denied the flight, had to get to London in posh Eurostar.
 All this trip is already more expensive than I wish it was._

 _DConf location is super nice with good food like always.
 Food is a huge reason to come to DConf.
 Air conditionning is efficient, it's much colder than in southern France but it turns out you can put your Dconf tshirt as an additional layer against the cold._